Smoothed Online Learning for Prediction in Piecewise Affine Systems: Introduction

 Our iterative formulation of the learning problem is equivalent to the regret metric favored by the online learning community, and which has seen application to online/adaptive control and filtering problems in recent work.
-Importantly, our sense of regret does not require uniform identification of system parameters, as we observe that it may actually be impossible in certain settings.
-The key pathology here is that policies can oscillate across the boundary of two regions, accruing significant prediction error due to sharp discontinuities of the dynamics between said regions, a problem well-known to the online learning community \citep{littlestone1988learning}.
+Critically, regret does not require uniform identification of system parameters, which is typically impossible.
+The key pathology is that policies can oscillate across the boundary of two regions, accruing significant prediction error due to sharp discontinuities of the dynamics between said regions, a problem well-known to the online learning community \citep{littlestone1988learning}.
 Moreover, this pathology is not merely a theoretical artifact: discontinuities and non-smoothness pose significant challenges to planning and modeling contact-rich dynamics such as those encountered in robotic manipulation \citep{suh2022differentiable,suh2022bundled,posa2014direct}.

+Our solution takes inspiration from, and establishes a connection between, two rather different fields.
+Recent work in the robotics and control communities has relied on \emph{randomized smoothing} to improve planning across discontinuous and non-smooth dynamics \citep{suh2022differentiable,suh2022bundled,lidec2022leveraging,pang2022global}.
+Additionally, the online learning community has studied \emph{smoothed online learning} \citep{rakhlin2011online,haghtalab2021smoothed,haghtalab2022oracle,block2022smoothed,block2022efficient,block2023sample}, which circumvents the threshold-effect pathologies described above.